 Cashier resumes are built by those who are looking for entry-level work within a retail setting.
 Cashiers are found in a variety of retail settings.
 From groceries to electronics stores.

 Cashiers are more than professionals who help with checking out customers for their merchandise and purchases.
 They are on the front-lines of customer service and customer experience.
-They represent the final line for the customers experience visiting the retail establishment.
+They represent the final line for the customers' experience visiting the retail establishment.

 Cashiers who can suggest an understanding of this within their resume will have an easier time receiving employment and receiving interviews.

-Soft Skills for Cashier Resumes
+Skills for a Cashier Resume

 Soft skills are talents that are intangible.
 They are often described as personal characteristics.
 But in the setting of the workplace, these characteristics are developed through prior work knowledge.
 For example, having customer service skills.

-Soft skills that all Cashiers should have are:
+Soft skills that all cashiers should have are: